Look Up Free New York Marriage Records (Certificate Access)

 For the first and third criteria, they must provide documentation identifying them and their relationship to the spouse or couple.
 For the second criteria, such a record becomes available as a genealogical record, and no documentation is necessary.

-How To Look Up Free New York Marriage Records & Licenses
+How To Access New York Marriage Records & Licenses for Free

 Researching marriage records and licenses can provide valuable information for historical records, genealogical tracing, and legal cases in New York.
 However, because marriage records and licenses are not publicly available, record seekers must contact the appropriate state agency directly.